On the Fairness of Time-Critical Influence Maximization in Social Networks: Achieving Fairness in TCIM

 A fair \tcim algorithm under coverage constraint should seek to achieve the following two objectives: (i) minimizing the size of the seed set that achieves the desired coverage constraint as was done in the standard \tcimcover problem~\ref{eq:cover_problem}, and (ii) enforcing fairness by ensuring that disparity across different groups as per Eq.~\ref{eq:measure_fair} is low.
 As was the case for \fairtcimbudget problem above, enforcing fairness would lead to increasing the size of the required seed set, and we seek to design algorithms that can achieve a good trade-off between these two objectives.
-We formulate a fair variant of \tcimcover problem~\ref{eq:cover_problem} that captures this trade-off as follows:
+We formulate a fair variant of \tcimcover problem~\ref{eq:cover_problem} that captures this trade-off as follows: where $c \in [0,1]$ is a hyperparameter, which determines the amount of disparity that is allowed.
+As in the case of problem~\ref{eq:fair_budget_problem}, it is possible that for some values of $c$ the problem is infeasible.
+Problem~\ref{eq:fair_cover_problem} has three objectives: i) \textbf{ minimizing size of seed set} that ii) \textbf{influences a prescribed quota} of the population while ii) \textbf{minimizing disparity in the influence} among the groups.

-where $\gamma \geq 0$ is a fixed regularization factor to trade-off the size of seed set and disparity of the solution.
+As in Section~\ref{sec:algorithms:budget}, we note that problem~\ref{eq:fair_cover_problem} is a challenging discrete optimization problem and does not have structural properties as was the case for the standard \tcimcover problem~\ref{eq:cover_problem}.